 Utilize tutoring programs available in East BatonRouge Parish

-When the School’s Last Recourse is Homebound Placement after an absence of more than ten (10) consecutive days:
+When the School’s Last Recourse is Homebound Placement:

-The SCHOOL BUILDING LEVEL COMMITTEE (SBLC) OR INDIVIDUAL EDUCATIONPROGRAM (IEP) COMMITTEE must determine the educational needs of the student, including:
+The SCHOOL ADMINISTRATION (Reg Ed) OR INDIVIDUAL EDUCATIONPROGRAM (IEP) COMMITTEE (ESS) must determine the educational needs of the student, including:

 Duration of homeboundservices utilizing physician recommendations as well as relevant documentation presented